 Jerusalem for Cowards

-Monday Movies: Film Screening (Hebrew with German subtitles) with Discussion (German/English)
+Monday Movies: Film Screening with Discussion (with Audio Recording of the Discussion)

 The documentary by the friends Dalia Castel and Orit Nahmias, in which they carefully approach their hometown Jerusalem, is tragicomical and deeply personal.